 Backup Network Connectivity

 A key part of the Flowhub POS solution is the iPhone mobile component (the “Nug”).
-Our iPhone app creates a best-in-class customer checkin and management experience, allowing the ID vetting interaction at the customer’s arrival to be transformed from hassle to benefit.
-It also allows effortless inventory auditing in the back office.
+Our iPhone app creates a best-in-class customer check in and management experience, allowing the ID vetting interaction at the customer’s arrival to be transformed from hassle to benefit with the mobile Greet App™.
+It also allows effortless inventory tracking and management for the back office via the Stash App™.
 Just as importantly, if a customer decides not to provide their own backup internet link, it can provide backup internet connectivity.
 If the dispensary WiFi fails, the POS stations simply switch to the hotspot provided by the Nug and continue operation uninterrupted.

 In the modern world, a software vendor needs to assume they are under attack all the time.
 Flowhub uses a number of techniques to ensure only the correct people can access the system.
 These include encryption on all traffic from app to app server to database, and encryption of all data in the actual database files.
 Amazon Cloud network protection is used for Virtual Private Clusters and IP whitelists.
 All the computers used at Flowhub are passworded with encrypted disks.
 User passwords use one-way encryption.
 All passwords for key infrastructure are stored in a third party encrypted vault and regularly rotated.

 TL;DR Flowhub takes reliability and security with the utmost seriousness, and aggressively uses modern best practices for databases, applications and security to keep our customers’ businesses running.